 Definitely the most interesting of the bunch and it seems like a good deal (and has a good app.)

 - Their selling feature is the 0% fees.
 But that’s a bit of a trick since they charge property management fees and when they sell the properties they take a cut of the profit.
-That’s not a huge issue for me as it’s not abnormal.
-Many other services on my list have third party managers who do the same thing.

 - Also, they aim for higher returns but your money is trapped with them for 3-5 years.
-You’re basically buying into a specific private liquid REIT of properties they manage and they don’t attempt to pay you back at all until they sell off the properties they’ve updated.
+You’re basically buying into a specific private non-liquid REIT of properties they manage and they don’t attempt to pay you back at all until they sell off the properties they’ve updated.

 I’ve been approached with private deals with similar terms and it’s as close as you can come to being a fancy real estate investing conglomerate without the insane risks.
 And by being a very direct owner you dodge fees and really drive up your earnings.